 Please fill out the form below and we will contact you to answer any questions you may have regarding the purchase of this bike.
 Alternatively, you may call us direct at 949-254-6551.

-This collection of 1942 Indian Civilian models may be the only such complete collection in the world.
+This original collection of Four 1942 Indian Civilian models may have been the only such complete collection in the world.

 While it would be a shame to break up this great collection, the owner is willing to do so due to the many requests.
 See Pricing Details Below.